knative/release/PROCEDURES.md

 ### homebrew-kn-plugins
 Similar to the client repo, the [client plugin's Homebrew repo](https://github.com/knative-sandbox/homebrew-kn-plugins) needs to be updated for the the plugins supported after their repos have successfully created a release.

+Please follow the instructions on how [to update the plugin versions running a script](https://github.com/knative-sandbox/homebrew-kn-plugins#updating-plugin-versions).

 Currently the following plugins are available with their own formulas: